quividi/vidicenter-api-documentation/docs/source/status.rst

 Box's alerts list
 #################

-Returns a list of a box's 1000 most recent alerts.
+Returns a list of a box's 1000 most recent alerts

 URL
 ---